Writing and musical reflections in progress.

 ways of seeing.
 Searching for alternatives to the aims, tools and methods of industrial art practice, as well as to

-Hacking the warrior.
+a method.
+Subverting the warrior.
 Hacking the hero.

 Why Astrology, Why Herakles, Why Ritual?